Charles Maurice de Talleyrand-Périgord: Changing sides

 Having wearied of serving a master in whom he no longer had much confidence, Talleyrand resigned as minister of foreign affairs in 1807, although the Emperor retained him in the Council of State as Vice-Grand Elector of the Empire.
-He claimed in his memoirs to have disapproved of Napoleon's Spanish initiative, which resulted in the Peninsular War beginning in 1808, but evidence exists that he was initially an advocate of toppling the House of Bourbon yet later attempted to distance himself from this policy.
+Although Talleyrand claimed to have always been opposed to the French military occupation in Iberia, which resulted in the Peninsular War beginning in 1808, evidence exists that he was initially an advocate of toppling the Spanish Bourbons but later tried to distance himself from this policy.
 At the Congress of Erfurt in September–October 1808, Talleyrand secretly counseled Tsar Alexander.
 The Tsar's attitude towards Napoleon was one of apprehensive opposition.
 Talleyrand repaired the confidence of the Russian monarch, who rebuked Napoleon's attempts to form a direct anti-Austrian military alliance.
 Napoleon had expected Talleyrand to help convince the Tsar to accept his proposals and never discovered that Talleyrand was working at cross-purposes.
 Talleyrand believed Napoleon would eventually destroy the empire he had worked to build across multiple rulers.